 Section 7.2 BUDGET.

-SUBMISSION; CONTENTS - At least forty-five (45) days prior to the beginning of each fiscal year, the City Administrator shall submit to the Board of Aldermen a proposed final budget and accompanying written narrative.
+SUBMISSION; CONTENTS - At least forty-five (45) days prior to the beginning of each fiscal year, the City Administrator shall submit to the Board of Aldermen a proposed final budget and accompanying written narrative, unless otherwise directed by the Board of Aldermen by Ordinance.
 The budget shall provide a complete financial plan of all city funds and activities for the ensuing fiscal year and, except as required by law or by this Charter, shall be in such form as the City Administrator deems desirable or the Board of Aldermen may require.
 The budget shall indicate in separate sections:

 (1) Proposed expenditures for current operations during the ensuing fiscal year and the method of financing such expenditures; and